-Part-time students who receive TELS awards and drop below 6 hours will lose eligibility for the scholarship for that semester and all subsequent semesters thereafter--unless the TELS appeals process has been completed and approved by the Institutional Review Panel (IRP) to dropping the classes.
+Part-time students (6-11 hours) who receive TELS awards and drop below 6 hours will lose eligibility for the scholarship for that semester and all subsequent semesters thereafter--unless the TELS appeals process has been completed and approved by the Institutional Review Panel (IRP) prior to dropping the classes.
 For more information see Appeal Procedures for Continuation of TELS.

 Example: A student who has enrolled in 9-11 hours and has received a TELS award for three-quarter time will not lose eligibility for future TELS awards if the student drops to 6-8 hours after the 14th day of the semester.

 Think twice about taking a break from school!
 A student must maintain continuous enrollment to meet eligibility requirements.
 This means that a student must be enrolled for the fall and spring semesters every year.
 Students are not required to be enrolled for the summer semester.
-If a student must take a break for personal or medical reasons such as: personal illness, death or illness of an immediate family member, extreme financial hardship of the immediate family or to fulfill a religious commitment required of all members of the particular faith, a student can complete and submit a Request for Leave of Absence.
+If a student must take a break for personal or medical reasons such as: personal illness, death or illness of an immediate family member, extreme financial hardship of the immediate family, or to fulfill a religious commitment required of all members of the particular faith, a student can complete and submit a Request for Leave of Absence.
 This form may be obtained at Financial Aid Forms or in Northeast State's Financial Aid Office.
 The student is required to complete the Request for Leave form from Northeast State.
 If the student is mobilized for active military service or has other extenuating circumstances, he/she may request a Leave of Absence so that TELS eligibility will not be affected.

-If a student loses a TELS award and receives a grade change which reinstates the student's TELS eligibility, the student must notify Financial Aid Office within 30 calendar days of the grade change.
+If a student loses a TELS award and receives a grade change which reinstates the student's TELS eligibility, the student must notify the Financial Aid Office within 30 calendar days of the grade change.
 This includes changing an "I" (Incomplete) to a letter grade.
 If the student fails to complete the course within the guidelines set by Northeast State and/or the course is completed with a grade resulting in the student becoming ineligible for the TELS award, any awards received since the "I" was posted must be repaid.

 Transient (Visiting) Students

 A student may be eligible for a TELS award if he/she takes classes at Northeast State and another TELS eligible school for a semester.
 In this case the student should contact the Financial Aid Office at his/her "home" institution for the appropriate consortium agreement form.
-Remember, if the student has already received a TELS award for the fall and spring semesters, he/she cannot receive TELS funds for the summer semester.

 Awards Made In Error